 a.
-Scholarships are awarded to MBA students enrolled full-time in the MBA program (MBA, BA/MBA, JD/MBA, Accelerated MBA) on the basis of merit.
+Scholarships are awarded to MBA students enrolled full-time in the MBA program (MBA, BA/MBA, MBA/MSDS, JD/MBA, Accelerated MBA) on the basis of merit.
 Fifty percent of the scholarship award for the academic year is dispersed for fall semester and 50% is dispersed for spring semester.
 Scholarship awards are not available for summer semester.
+Students enrolled in a dual degree program (MBA/MSDS and JD/MBA) receive a scholarship from the school in which they are enrolled full-time.
 Students should contact Sr. Associate Dean, Alex Subert, with any questions they have about scholarships or scholarship awards.